|

 color down.
 To feel the color, first with your eyes and then your heart.

 What a wonderful experience!
-I will ever forget it.
+I will never forget it.
 I have spoken with

 him several times since then.
 Most recently, via email about 3 years

-It became apparent that artistic expression was changing my life
+It was now becoming apparent that artistic expression was changing my

 direction.
-I knew then, no matter what, art would always be an
+I accepted that no matter what, art would be an

-important part of me.
-As 1987 arrived, a TV artist named Bob Ross got my
+important part of my life.
+Then it happened...as 1987 arrived, a TV artist named Bob Ross got my

 attention.
 Bob Ross, PBS television's favorite